3 insights, 2 findings, 1 action (January 30, 2020)

 Welcome back to another 3-2-1 Thursday.
 I'm on a mission to deliver the most retirement wisdom per word of any newsletter on the web.
 I hope this week's edition keeps pace.

 Let's get into it.
-Here are 3 insights, 2 findings, and 1 action for the week...
+Here are three insights, two findings, and one action for the week...

 3 INSIGHTS FROM ME